Saint Bartholomew the Apostle

 A confession as sudden as the compliment

-Bartholomew's response matches the intensity of what triggered it: "Rabbi, you are the Son of God; you are the king of Israel" (John 1:49, NIV) — one of the most direct declarations of Jesus's identity offered by anyone in the Gospels, arriving within moments of their first real exchange.
+Bartholomew's response matches the intensity of what triggered it: "Rabbi, you are the Son of God!
+You are the King of Israel!"
+(John 1:49, RSV-CE) — one of the most direct declarations of Jesus's identity offered by anyone in the Gospels, arriving within moments of their first real exchange, well before Peter's own famous confession later in the Gospel accounts.
 There's no gradual build of trust recorded here, no extended period of doubt.
-A single, oddly specific remark seems to have been enough.
+A single, oddly specific remark seems to have been enough, and Jesus responds by telling him he will see even greater things still — heaven opened, and angels ascending and descending upon the Son of Man.

 A brutal end, remembered in vivid detail

-Of Bartholomew's later life, only fragments survive — missionary journeys traditionally placed in India, Mesopotamia, and especially Armenia, where he is said to have converted a king and his household after healing the king's afflicted daughter.
+Of Bartholomew's later life, only fragments survive — missionary journeys traditionally placed in India, Mesopotamia, and especially Armenia, where he is said to have converted a king and his household after healing the king's afflicted daughter, and where he is honored as a founding figure of the Armenian Apostolic Church alongside the apostle Thaddaeus.
 His death is remembered far more vividly than his ministry: tradition holds he was flayed alive and beheaded on the order of the Armenian king Astyages, reportedly continuing to preach even as the torture was inflicted.
-That grim detail is exactly why later artists, including the somber portrait above, so often depict him holding the knife associated with his own martyrdom — a stark, permanent reminder of what his conviction ultimately cost him.
+That grim detail is exactly why later artists, including the somber Ribera portrait above and Michelangelo's famous depiction of him in the Sistine Chapel's Last Judgment (where he holds his own flayed skin, said to bear a subtle self-portrait of the artist), so often depict him holding the knife associated with his own martyrdom — a stark, permanent reminder of what his conviction ultimately cost him, echoed in the equally dramatic martyrdom traditions surrounding fellow apostles like Saint Jude Thaddaeus, who by tradition was killed on the same missionary field in Armenia.

 Trivia